-A utility iron, or a driving iron as some golfers call them, offer an alternative club for the tee box and fairways.
+A utility iron, or a driving iron as some golfers call it, offers an alternative club for the tee box and fairways.

-With an ability to launch the ball with authority and low spin, the utility iron is easier to hit for better players, but that doesn’t mean that mid and high handicappers should dismiss the alternative option immediately.
+The utility iron is easier to hit for better players because it can launch the ball with authority and has low spin.
+However, that doesn’t mean that mid- and high-handicappers should dismiss the alternative option immediately.

-We’ve assembled a list of nine of the best utility irons in 2023 so you can pick the right one for you.
+Here are our top picks for the best utility irons in 2024 so you can pick the right one for you.
 Each offers forgiving impact, penetrating ball flight, and marvelous club speed.

 Featured Recommendations